transmental/foundnone-vrf/README.md

 - **Source**: https://github.com/privacy-scaling-explorations/perpetualpowersoftau
 - **File**: `ppot_0080_11.ptau` (11th-degree, 2,048 Points file)
+- **Proof System Assumptions**: Security relies on the Plonk trusted setup (via Phase 2 Ptau).
+Assumes no participant compromised the Powers of Tau ceremony.

 This Phase 2 file was used to generate the circuit zkey (`fulfiller/zk/vrf_final.zkey`).